Basic Object Oriented Programming (OOPs) Concepts in Python

 Class Constructor

 Until now, we have had an empty class Car, time to fill up our class with the properties of the car.
-The job of the class constructor is to assign the values to the data members of the class when an object of the class is created.
+The class constructor assigns values to the data members when you create an object of the class.

 There can be various properties of a car, such as its name, color, model, brand name, engine power, weight, price, etc. We’ll choose only a few for understanding purposes.